cambridge-cares/TheWorldAvatar/Deploy/stacks/KingsLynn/StackDeployment/README.md

-# Kings Lynn Stack
+# King's Lynn Stack

-This project contains a step-by-step guide on how to spin up the Docker Stack (developed by CMCL) for the King's Lynn use case and instantiate all relevant data.
+This project contains a step-by-step guide on how to spin up the Docker stack (developed by CMCL) for the King's Lynn use case and instantiate all relevant data.
 It links to other projects and helper scripts where appropriate.

 Key sections:
 - [1.
 Prerequisites](#1-prerequisites): Preparations required before spinning up the use case stack